alkampfergit/personal-blog/codewrecks/content/post/old/2011/03/a-tale-of-wpf-flowdocument-html-and-more.md

 All conversion routine is enclosed in a try..catch, and the fallback action is to show all HTML content.

 The result is quite cool.
-(Iâ€™ve blurred the image because it contains production data)
+(I've blurred the image because it contains production data)

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2011/03/image_thumb18.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2011/03/image14.png)